 My philosophy of teaching is based on transformative learning theory.
 I develop and implement curriculum that requires active student participation and collaboration.
 Clear objectives and expected outcomes are generated and met through multiple teaching strategies.
 Use of technology is integral to the teaching-learning process.
 Ongoing feedback and evaluation is the cornerstone of my teaching practice.
 My goal is to support development of skills necessary for life-long learning, reflection, clinical practice, and scholarship.

-Kathleen Shurpin, PhD, ANP-C, NPP
+Kathleen Shurpin, RN, PhD, ANP-C, PMHNP-BC

 PhD, Adelphi University, 1988